William Dean Barrow

 William Dean Barrow (August 20, 1931 – March 31, 2013) was an American politician.
 He served as a Democratic member for the 3rd district of the Florida Senate.

 Life and career

 Barrow was born in Pensacola, Florida, the son of George Barron Sr. and Opal Colvin.
-He attended the University of Florida, earning his B.A. and LL.B. degrees in 1953.
+He attended the University of Florida, earning his B.A. in political science and LL.B. degrees in 1953.
 After earning his degrees, he served as a judge advocate in the United States Air Force for two years.

 In 1966, Barrow was elected to represent the 3rd district of the Florida Senate, succeeding John Angus McDonald.
-He served until 1972, when he was succeeded by Dempsey J. Barron.
+He served until 1972, when he was succeeded by Dempsey Barron.

 Death

 Barrow died on March 31, 2013, in Crestview, Florida, at the age of 81.